pepopowitz/getting-unstuck/slides/src/04-isolate.md

 This is often what you'll do when you're getting ready to submit an issue to a project

 Build a proof of concept that demonstrates the problem, so it's easier to identify/fix the bug

 ---

-Trail: 2.
-Isolate, Proof of Concept

-TODO - lego camper as a demonstration of poc vs ripping code out

----